SeongGino/RetroGame350-AppRepo/README.md

-# RG-350 & PocketGo 2 - Application Repo
+# RG-350 & Pocket Go 2 - Application Repo

 These are all ports with the best available binaries (.OPKs), at least from my (Seong's) personal testing.
 Sources (whenever applicable) and activity are listed wherever possible, to hopefully encourage further development of applications for the new generation of OpenDingux-based handhelds; primarily the Anbernic RG-350, but these are also known to work on the BittBoy Pocket Go 2/Miyoo Max.